 You have a right to request a copy of your medical records held on file.
-Requests must be submitted in writing and will be fulfilled within 14 days of receipt.
+Requests must be submitted in writing and will be fulfilled within 30 days of receipt.
 There may be occasions in exceptional circumstances where this may be extended.

 Access to Medical Records

 Under the Data Protection Act and Access to Health Records Act, patients can request to view their medical records and/or request that copies be sent to third parties acting on their behalf.
 To request a copy of records please complete the Patient Application for Access to Health Records form.
 For any request acting on others behalf please ensure written consent from the patient is provided.
 The form must be completed prior to the release of any records (charges may apply).

 If the patient is aged over 16, information can only be released to the patient, unless the patient has authorised a designated third party individual to act on their behalf or have access to their medical records.

 Sharing your GP medical record with other healthcare professionals involved in your care

 In Wales, 64 groups of GP practices have been established and these are known as ‘Primary Care Clusters’.
 Their job is to ensure that the health and social care needs of all their patients are met, in the best possible way.
 Within each cluster, GPs will work alongside Nurse Practitioners, Pharmacists and other Allied Health Professionals, such as Physiotherapists, to share information and resources between them.
 Some of the benefits of this way of working are: